fede-mz/money-tracker/README.md

 * `bundle exec rake db:test:prepare`
 * `bundle exec rails test`

+### End 2 End Testing with Cypress
+Note: this is just for trying Cypress, it uses the development environment, so it is not isolated.
+* `./node_modules/cypress/bin/cypress run`

 ## Future Features
 * Manage Accounts, Categories and Tags (create tags while typing in CashFlowForm)
 * Outcomes by category, allow filtering by tags